History

 International Salon Culinaire has a rich history of being one the world’s top chef competitions.
 Starting in 1902, the competition has a reputation for launching emerging culinary talents into the UK hospitality industry.
-Read on to find out more about our 119 year long legacy.
+Read on about our 122 year-long legacy.

 1902